 Beatty, Nevada is 120 miles northwest of Las Vegas on Hwy 95 and just 7 miles from from Death Valley National Park.
 From the park, turn onto Hwy 374 at Beatty Junction and travel directly into Beatty.

-Where to Eat in Beatty
+Where to Eat in Beatty, Nevada

-Happy Burro Chili & Beer serves a secret family chili recipe on a patio that was built out of one of the buildings moved over from Rhyolite.
+Happy Burro Chili & Beer serves a secret family chili recipe on a patio that was constructed out of one of the buildings moved over from Rhyolite.
 You can’t get more western than that.

 100 Main St,